 History & Mission

-Drawing Rooms moved to the Topps Building in Journal Square!
+Drawing Rooms moved to the Topps Building in Journal Square in July 2018.

-Drawing Rooms is a new gallery on the first floor of the Topps Building, having moved from a former convent on Grand St. where we were since 2012.
-We are a nonprofit space showing works in all media by emerging to mid-career artists in JC and the NY metro area.
+Drawing Rooms is a nonprofit art space in the Topps Building on the Mana Campus in the Journal Square neighborhood in Jersey City.
+We recently moved from a former convent in Downtown Jersey City where we were for 5 years.
+We show two and three-dimensional works by emerging and mid-career artists in NJ and the NJ metropolitan area.
 We provide a place where artists can gather, connect and advance their careers.
 Our innovative and exciting exhibitions, public programs and publications enrich the lives of our community through an appreciation of and involvement with contemporary art.

 Drawing Rooms is operated by Victory Hall Inc. a 501c3 non-profit organization producing exhibitions, programs and public art projects in the NJ/NY area since 2001.
 Other Victory Hall Inc. programs include Rainbow Thursdays Artists (art classes for developmentally disabled adults), Victory Hall Press and The Art Project, exhibition development for Art House, The Oakman and Hamilton House.

 Victory Hall Inc. began its enterprise in an old Elks Club Hall in Jersey City in September 2001.
 As the neighborhood was shaken by the the events of 911, we became a gathering place for hundreds weekly in our community.
 We slowly renovated the building to become, from 2001 to 2007, a vibrant space for the arts in Jersey City and the surrounding metropolitan area, presenting contemporary art, original theater, spoken word, performance, poetry, film, music, and dance events.
 We regularly drew thousands of visitors each year to Arts weekends, films, and classes.